fjasdfh/beatboxx-website/terms.md

 - Beatboxx may allow optional export/import to your own iCloud or Google Drive private folders.
 Those services are governed by Apple/Google terms and policies.
 - We are not responsible for the availability, security, or retention of data stored in third‑party services.

-6) Donations
+6) In-app payments
-- Donations are optional and processed by Apple or Google.
-Where allowed by platform policy, donations are non‑refundable.
+- Optional in-app payments (if offered) are processed by Apple or Google.
+Where allowed by platform policy, such payments may be non‑refundable.
-- We currently direct 80% of donations to support the beatbox community (events, judges, venues).
-This program may evolve; we plan to communicate updates transparently.
+- These payments help support the development and maintenance of Beatboxx.
+We do not process or store your card details.

 7) Acceptable use
 You agree not to: